SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 called an "escape mutation", potentiating vaccine resistance.

 <img src="{{ site.baseurl }}/images/2020-12-31-coronavirus-mutation-vs-vaccine-hou.jpg" width="400" height="200" alt="Science: D614G variant is efficient replicator" title="Science: D614G variant is efficient replicator" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 So how do we characterize this new variant, especially in the spike protein?
-The _Science_ paper by Hou, _et al._ <sup id="fn1a">[[1]](#fn1)</sup> has the goods:
+A _Science_ paper by Hou, _et al._ <sup id="fn1a">[[1]](#fn1)</sup> has the goods:
 - This variant has a D614G mutation in the spike protein, in addition to 16 other mutations elsewhere.
 Here's what that means: